BadmanBarista/wahoo-vtm-themer/README.md

 This repo is a continuation of [a gist I made](https://gist.github.com/BadmanBarista/47c34b5e9dca3910bba89c4bcdeb58b6) over a year ago.
-Turns out Wahoo update their VTM themes from time to time and adds new things, so the VTM themes I created then no-longer work now.
+Turns out Wahoo update their VTM themes from time to time and add new things.
+Thus the VTM themes I created then no-longer work now.

 To solve this issue, this repository will automatically check for wahoo updates every sunday at midnight and recreate the themes if it finds one.